 Composition: Digital intellectual property, online civility, online instructional design, oral response to student writing

-Originally a specialist in Medieval Literature, Joyce Johnston transitioned to computer-based instruction early in her 32-year career at George Mason.
+Originally a specialist in Medieval Literature, Joyce Johnston transitioned to computer-based instruction early in her 35-year career at George Mason.
+In the last 5 years, she has given 18 presentations at national and international conferences and been a guest blogger for the American Library Association's Intellectual Freedom Blog.
 She is currently serving on the Executive Committee for the EdMedia + Innovate Learning annual conferences, held alternately in Europe and the U. S when not conducted online due to covid restrictions.
 Joyce has served the Composition program as a QEP First-Year Adopter and English 302M Pilot Instructor as well as a faculty mentor in Integrating Technology into Advanced Composition.
 In 2017-18, she was part of a 2-year grant to develop open educational resources for teaching research skills in GMU's composition program.

 Digital intellectual property rights for K-12 schools and school librarians